1. Follow safety and hygiene guidelines

 6. Entertain at yours

-Celebrations aren't off the table this summer and winter in Alpe d'Huez.
+Celebrations aren't off the table this winter in Alpe d'Huez.
 However, instead of booking a restaurant or a bar, why not ask a catering company to bring the party to you?
 Private chalets and apartments make for great venues and Alpe d'Huez has an excellent selection of catering companies ranging from private chefs to delivered ready-made meals providing the best street grub from your own garden.

 7. Drive to Alpe d'Huez

 Maintaining social distancing on planes and trains can be quite tricky, so why not drive to Alpe d'Huez?
 It takes around 9 hours to get from Calais to Alpe d'Huez town centre and tolls cost around €80 each way.
 We know that cars aren't great for the environment but their carbon footprint is much lower than that of planes with studies suggesting that flights emit around 133g of carbon dioxide per person while a diesel car carrying four passengers emits only 43gr per person.
 Once in Alpe d'Huez, leave your vehicle at one of the local car parks and move around on foot or using the great network of free shuttle buses that'll take you to the foot of the slopes in no time.